adlnet/xAPI-Spec/xAPI.md

 <a name="queryStatementRef" />
 ###### Note:
-For filter parameters which are not time or sequence based (that is, other than since, until, or limit), statements which target another statement using StatementRef will meet the filter condition if the targeted statement meets the condition.
+For filter parameters which are not time or sequence based (that is, other than since, until, or limit), statements which target another statement (by using a StatementRef as the object of the statement) will meet the filter condition if the targeted statement meets the condition.
 The time and sequence based parameters must still be applied to the statement making the StatementRef in this manner.
 This rule applies recursively, so that "statement a" is a match when a targets b which targets c and the filter conditions